conceptcartography/conceptcartography/docs/concepts/testimonial-betrayal.md

 ## 📚 References

 - Wanderer, Jeremy.
 2017.
-"Varieties of Testimonial Injustice" in Kidd, I. J., Medina, J., Pohlhaus, G., & Jr (Eds.).
-The Routledge Handbook of Epistemic Injustice.
-Routledge: 27-40 https: doi.org/10.4324/9781315212043;
+“Varieties of Testimonial Injustice.”
+In _The Routledge Handbook on Epistemic Injustice_, edited by Ian James Kidd, Gaile Pohlhaus, and José Medina.
+Routledge. https://philarchive.org/rec/WANVOT-4.

-Maitra, Ishani.
+- Maitra, Ishani.
 2010.
-‘The Nature of Epistemic Injustice’.
-Philosophical Books 51 (4): 195–211.
+"The Nature of Epistemic Injustice." _Philosophical Books_ 51 (4): 195–211.

 ---